Updated: Jun 6

 The events at Stonewall were a critical turning point for the LGBTQI+ community and there is a great deal to learn about the activism, cultural contributions and individual expressions of LGBTQI+ people.
 Children and families can celebrate pride month together, and learn more about these movements through books and other media.
-To kickoff pride month, below are 10 titles to to share with the children in your lives.
+To kickoff pride month, below are 10 titles to to share with the children (and adults!) in your lives.

 The books below are not a complete reading list, and taking time to learn about the LGBTQI+ community should never be limited to a single month.

 Use the titles below as a springboard to having conversations with your child about what it looks like be an ally, elevate the voices of others and advocate for justice.

 I Am Jazz by Jessica Herthel and Jazz Jennings